People sometimes find themselves charged with a crime they allegedly committed a long time ago.

 Limitation Period of Indictable Offenses

-given that there is a strong case against you, it is possible to be charged with the offense you have allegedly committed, regardless of how long ago it happened.
+For indictable offenses, there is no statute of limitation in place in the NSW.
+Therefore, given that there is a strong case against you, it is possible to be charged with the offense you have allegedly committed, regardless of how long ago it happened.

 This is often the case for serious sexual offenses, where a charge is possible against the defendants and they have to face a trial, although the offense occurred a long time ago.
 Many victims do not report the abuse or assault until decades later, due to shame, stigma, or trauma, hence charges could take place decades later.